garrandall/popular-music-data/tracks/never-can-say-goodbye-jackson-5.md

 Don't wanna let you go

 I never can say goodbye girl
-Ooh ooh baby
+Oh ohbaby
 I never can say goodbye
-No no no, no no no, ooh
+No no no, no no no, oh

 Oh, I never can say you goodbye girl
-Ooh
+Oh
 I never can say you goodbye
-No no no, no no no ooh
+No no no, no no no oh

 I never can say goodbye girl
-Ooh ooh baby
+Oh ohbaby
 I never can say goodbye
-No no no, no no no, ooh, ooh
+No no no, no no no, oh oh

 I never can say goodbye girl
-Ooh
+Oh